Saturday, December 26, 2009

 The program is run by the military.
 They claim it's a harmless weather experimentation device that will better help us understand our ionosphere along with helping satellite communications and finding things like hostile submarines and such.
 Critics of the program point out that the military is not known for running harmless programs and that they're not being forthright with the full potentials and problems that HAARP may cause.

 What do you think about HAARP?
-I persoanlly don't know much about it, and I admit that, but I also sense there is something seriously concerning that makes me what to know its exact purposes and potentials.
-There's a book called, Angels Don't Play This HAARP; Advances in Tesla Technology by Jeanne Manning for those (including me) who'd like to learn more.
+I personally don't know much about it, and I admit that, but I also sense there is something concerning that makes me want to know its exact purpose and potentials.
+There's a book called, Angels Don't Play This HAARP; Advances in Tesla Technology by Jeanne Manning for those who'd like to learn more.